ARTICLE

 Each charging location contains multiple charging stations, bays, or points.
 One charging location is capable of charging several electric vehicles at once.
 The table below does not include all available charging stations.

-New South Wales has the most fast and ultra-fast charger stations with 294, while Northern Territory has the least with 12, but it’s still a notable improvement from 6 the previous year.
+New South Wales has the most fast and ultra-fast charger stations with 357, while the Northern Territory has the least with 16, but it’s still an improvement from 12 the previous year.
 Some states and territories may have more than others.
 The urban areas may have significantly more EV charging locations than rural areas.

 Understanding EV charging stations